 - Make sure medication profiles are up to date.

-substance.
-Florida law also requires all health insurers, managed care organizations, and other entities licensed by the Office of Insurance Regulation to pay pharmacies for at least a 30-day supply of any prescription medication, regardless
+Florida law also requires all health insurers, managed care organizations, and other entities licensed by the Office of Insurance Regulation to pay pharmacies for at least a 30-day supply of any prescription medication, regardless of the date

 - Rx Open provides a map detailing the operating status of pharmacies during a disaster.
 The map is completely free and publicly accessible.